 If your pup is scared of fireworks, or your cat hates being dressed up in Halloween gear, it's important to know the ways you can make them feel more comfortable.

-Here are our top tips for creating a safe environment for your pets during the holidays this autumn.
+Pet Corner's head of training Lucy Ross has shared her top tips for creating a safe environment for your pets during the holidays this autumn.

 - Walk your dog before dark, making sure they're well exercised and have plenty of time for toilet breaks before the noisiness begins.